marklindhout/hetzblocker/README.md

 The solution is to manually install `libvips` as follows: `sudo apt install libvips42`, and then running `npm install` again.
 This should fix the issue.

+### Sharp throws “Module did not self-register.” error

+This has to do with a different version of Node being used for `npm install` as is used to execute `gulp` tasks.

+Usually this is because there’s an old version of Node on you system, and your IDE is not set up to handle the correct on e for the project.

+Make sure both installation and execution of the Node modules is done with the same Node version, and you should be fine.

+For more info, check out: https://github.com/lovell/sharp/issues/952